Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 All this auto-configuration will be enabled as soon as the dependency `org.alfresco:alfresco-java-event-api-spring-boot-starter` is added to a Spring Boot project.

+## Event API Resource objects
+There are some data mapping objects that are good to know about when working with the Event API.
+They wrap the JSON payload data from event messages.

 ### The NodeResource object {#noderesourceobj}
-When working with the Event API there is one data object called `NodeResource` that is used over and over.
-It's used to get to the JSON data returned in the JMS message payload.
+When working with the Event API and folders and files there is one data object called `NodeResource` that is used over and over.
+It's used to get to the JSON node data returned in the JMS message payload.

-Here is an example payload for a node updated event type:
+Here is an example payload for a file [node updated event]({% link content-services/latest/develop/oop-ext-points/events.md %}#nodeupdatedevent):

 ```json
 {